RuchitaGhate/bugbook/README.md

 - Navigate to http://127.0.0.1:5000/

-# Project made and maintained by [Kumar Aditya](https://www.github.com/kumaraditya303)
+# Project made and maintained by [Ruchita Ghate](https://www.github.com/kumaraditya303)